 Governance belongs to the group of people responsible for establishing the strategy and vision in an organization.
 It involves establishing the policies and procedures to ensure that things are carried out correctly and in accordance with the rules and regulations.
 Management, on the other hand, is directed to implement the policies and procedures and is responsible for looking after the day to day operations of the organization.

 Governance is carried out by directors at the highest hierarchal levels whereas management is performed by managers appointed at subsequent hierarchal levels.
 The directors may, however, gather necessary information and data from managers in order to discharge their governance function effectively.

 3. Appointment of body members

 The power of appointing the members of governance body (i.e., directors) basically lies with the shareholders who exercise such power in their annual general meeting .
 However, shareholders may opt to delegate this key power to existing directors.
 Read more about directors’ appointment.
 The members of the management team are appointed/hired by the board of directors.

 4. Related to

-Governance is related to the organizational vision its translation into policy; however, management is related to taking decisions to ensure that the policies determined by the governing body are actually implemented.
+Governance is related to the organizational vision and its translation into policy.
+However, management is related to taking decisions to ensure that the policies determined by the governing body are actually implemented.

 Governance is oriented towards strategy and belief while management is oriented towards accomplishment of tasks.